Rokle

 Rokle (Rachel) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
-It has about 400 inhabitants.
+It has about 500 inhabitants.

 Rokle lies approximately 15 km south-west of Chomutov, 63 km south-west of Ústí nad Labem, and 85 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Hradec, Krásný Dvoreček, Nová Víska u Rokle and Želina are administrative parts of Rokle.
+Rokle consists of five municipal parts (in brackets population according to the 2021 census):